RESEARCH

 Identifying and deploying genetic solutions to spring wheat challenges through a breeding pipeline: J. Cook

-Eight objectives for continued WSS research from resistance induction to parasitoid attractants: D. Weaver
+WSS research from remote sensing to pathogen evaluation: D. Weaver

 Reducing impacts of limiting factors, PHS, biotic stress; and improving yields and quality: J. Sherman